What is contraception?

-You and your partner can decide whether, when and how many children you want to have.
-This is called family planning.
-When you want to have sexual intercourse, but do not plan to have a child (yet), you can avoid pregnancy with Contraception
+The woman and her (female or male) partner can decide when to have children and how many children to have.
+This is also called “family planning”.
+If you have sexual intercourse but do not wish to have children (or not yet), you can prevent pregnancy by using Contraception.

-The condom is a means of contraception that also protects you against HIV and reduces the risk of getting an STI.
+The condom is the only method of contraception that protects you against HIV and reduces the risk of contracting many sexually transmitted infections (STIs).

 Translate this text into: